 To start with, mix the vanilla pudding with the yoghurt and add a couple of drops almond extract (or amaretto syrup).
 Use the essence rather carefully – you don’t want the almond taste to overpower your tiramisu.
 Prepare one cup of strong coffee and let it cool.
 Crumble 3 Oreos into each glass until the bottom is covered.
 Spoon 2 tablespoons of strong coffee over your Oreo bottom layer until they are soaked with coffee.
 Now fill in 3 tablespoon of the yoghurt/pudding mix into the glasses.
 Then add a handful of raspberries into each glass.
 Add another layer of Oreo biscuits (3 biscuits each glass) and 3 tablespoons of yoghurt/pudding mix and some raspberries.
 Decorate with cocoa powder, cocoa nibs or mint leaves.

-Whisk together the vegan milk and cornstarch and set aside.
-In a saucepan over medium-low heat, whisk together remaining vegan milk and sugar.
+*If you like to make your own vanilla pudding for the tiramisu, make sure it properly cooled before use.
+For the pudding you will need to whisk together the 1 cup of nut milk and 3 tbsp cornstarch and set aside.
+In a saucepan over medium heat, whisk together 1 1/2 cup nut milk and 2/3 cup coconut sugar.
 When mixture begins to steam, add cornstarch mixture.
 Bring to a boil, stirring occasionally, until mixture begins to thicken.
 Turn down heat to very low and cook another 5 minutes and keep stirring.
-Take the saucepan off the heat and add vanilla extract.
+Take the saucepan off the heat and add ground vanilla.
 Pour into a bowl and transfer to the fridge